Last updated on September 5, 2020 by Dan Nanni

 IP addresses (IPv4) are a scarce resource that is shared by different users and devices.
 Having an IP address conflict means that there are more than one network device or computer that claims the same IP address.
 IP address conflict may occur when a DHCP server has assigned an IP address to one computer, and the same IP address happens to be statically assigned to another network device by someone.

-arp-scan sends out ARP packets on local network to collect (IP address, Ethernet MAC address).
+arp-scan sends out ARP request packets on local network, and collect (IP address, Ethernet MAC address) pairs from received ARP responses.
 If there is more than one Ethernet MAC address claiming the same IP address, it means there is an IP conflict.

 192.168.1.10 00:1b:a9:63:a2:4c BROTHER INDUSTRIES, LTD. 192.168.1.30 00:1e:8f:58:ec:49 CANON INC. 192.168.1.33 00:25:4b:1b:10:20 Apple, Inc 192.168.1.37 10:9a:dd:55:d7:95 Apple Inc 192.168.1.38 20:c9:d0:27:8d:56 (Unknown) 192.168.1.39 d4:85:64:4d:35:be Hewlett Packard 192.168.1.39 00:0b:46:e4:8e:6d Cisco (DUP: 2) 192.168.1.40 90:2b:34:18:59:c0 (Unknown)

 According to the example output shown above, IP address

 192.168.1.39 is in conflict, where two different MAC addresses are claiming the same IP address.

 Please note that this article is published by Xmodulo.com under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
 If you would like to use the whole or any part of this article, you need to cite this web page at Xmodulo.com as the original source.